jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 ## The root problem

 This is an example where the choice of words has done a great disservice.
 I'm not blaming anyone.
 I'm certain there was no malintent.
-The outcome is the same.
+Regardless, the outcome is the same.

 So let's drop the jargon and call things as they are.
 The formula for what we've been talking about is:

-> v = estimated time / actual time
+> estimated time / actual time

 Looking at that formula, what does it describe?
 Accuracy of estimation.
 Does the label matter?
 Yes!
 If we called it what it is, estimation accuracy, imagine